Air Force Member Charged With Kidnapping, Murdering Missing Mennonite Woman

 Krause was seen leaving her home at 8 p.m. on January 18 after she finished eating dinner with her roommates, the San Juan County Sheriff’s Office said.
 After dinner, she left to run an errand at the Farmington Mennonite Church, where she taught Sunday school.

-When she was reported missing the next day at 3 a.m., deputies responded to Lamp & Light Publishes, a Mennonite bookstore across the street from the church.
+When she was reported missing the next day at 3 a.m., deputies responded to Lamp & Light Publishers, a Mennonite bookstore and publishing company across the street from the church.
 Authorities found Krause’s car in the church’s parking lot, but investigators did not immediately rule her case as suspicious because evidence suggested she had taken her cell phone.

 Members of the church, however, previously told The Daily Beast they immediately suspected foul play.
 Krause, who grew up in Texas, had recently volunteered to go to New Mexico to work for the publishing house that distributes Bible correspondence courses in foreign languages.
 Her father, Robert Krause, even told The Daily Beast in February that his daughter was “loving” working at the publishing house.
 She had “found her niche in life,” he said.